 Ten of the world's best rail trips - and the DIY alternatives.

-"The chocolate-and-cream British Pullman train departs from London's Victoria station and glides through Kent, commuters waiting on station platforms looking on enviously as brunch and bellinis are served on the way to the Channel.
+The experience: "The chocolate-and-cream British Pullman train departs from London's Victoria station and glides through Kent, commuters waiting on station platforms looking on enviously as brunch and bellinis are served on the way to the Channel.
 In France, a royal-blue train with brass insignia, served by uniformed and white-gloved attendants, is waiting to take you through the most fought-over acres of France to the capital while a four-course dinner is served.

 "The dinner is made unforgettable by the sumptuous surroundings of the Lalique glass and wood-panelled dining cars as well as the quality of the food, a miracle of skill conjured up in the tiny galley kitchen." - Anthony Lambert